hmrc/accessibility/docs/common-issues/top-five-components.md

-# Top 5 common issues
+# Top 5 components associated with reported issues

 Last updated on 24th September 2021

-The top 5 components reported to have issues when audited by our team.
+The top 5 components, patterns or styles that were reported to contain accessibility issues.

+The majority of issues are generally caused by incorrect implementation, but issues can also be caused by out of date libraries and in some circumstances with the actual component themselves.

 ## 1. Error summary